KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:39`

 **Description**:
-The `User.get_by_id` method in the `User` class is designed to retrieve a user object from the database based on a unique identifier, `user_id`, within the EeazyCRM system.
+The `User.get_by_id` method in the `User` class is used to retrieve a user's details based on their unique user ID.
+It is likely called whenever user-specific information is needed, such as during user profile viewing or editing.

 ---